Skip to content

 Available with any of the following subscriptions, except where noted:

-Marketing Hub Starter, Professional, Enterprise
+Marketing Hub Starter , Professional , Enterprise

-When purchasing a Marketing Hub subscription, you select a contact tier to set a limit to the number of contacts you’ll engage with through HubSpot’s marketing tools each month (e.g., marketing emails, ads).
-The contacts included in this tier are called marketing contacts, which are the only contacts that affect the cost of your subscription.
+When purchasing a Marketing Hub subscription, you select a contact tier to set a limit on the number of contacts you’ll engage with through HubSpot’s marketing tools each month (e.g., marketing emails, ads).
+The contacts included in this tier are called marketing contacts, which are the only contacts that impact the cost of your subscription.
 Any contacts you don’t plan on marketing to are called non-marketing contacts.
 Non-marketing contacts don’t count towards your contact tier, and you’re not charged for these contacts.

 Please note: the following information applies only to Marketing Hub Starter, Professional, and Enterprise accounts with marketing contacts.
 Older Marketing Hub accounts may not have marketing contacts.
 Learn how to check if your HubSpot account has access to marketing contacts or request marketing contacts for your account.